 What Is Dentinogenesis Imperfecta?

-There are three types of DI that can affect patients:
+There are three types of DI:

-- Type III DI occurs in patients without another hereditary disorder and seems to be isolated to a group of individuals in southern Maryland, according to the National Organization for Rare Disorders.
+- According to the National Organization for Rare Disorders, type III DI occurs in people without another hereditary disorder and seems to be isolated to a group of individuals in southern Maryland.

 If you think you show symptoms of DI, contact your dental provider for a complete assessment.
 Dentinogenesis imperfecta treatment is generally focused first on the patient's primary teeth.
 It includes restorative procedures, such as crowns or preventive fillings, to strengthen brittle teeth.
 Later in life, your dental professional may recommend dental implants or dentures as tooth replacement becomes necessary.

 Under a doctor's guidance, it is possible to test for a genetic link to DI and obtain an accurate diagnosis.
 Your dental professional can refer you to a specialized provider.
 Together, they can help you address your specific dental needs.

 Dentinogenesis imperfecta can cause you to lose confidence in your smile.
 However, with a close analysis of your symptoms and help from your dental professional, you can get the treatment you need and get your smile back on track.

 Oral Care Center articles are reviewed by an oral health medical professional.
 This information is for educational purposes only.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist, physician or other qualified healthcare provider.